 Everett

-Everett, Washington is located about 40 minutes north of Seattle, on Puget Sound.
+Everett, Washington, is located about 40 minutes north of Seattle on Puget Sound.
 There, you’ll find Funko HQ, the international headquarters of Funko, a company offering pop culture collectibles.
-One of our best day trips during our vacation was our trip to Funko HQ.
+One of our best day trips during our vacation was to Funko HQ.

-If your kids enjoy collecting Funko Pops, you’ll definitely want to take the drive up to Everett.
+If your kids enjoy collecting Funko Pops, you’ll want to drive up to Everett.
 It’s an easy road trip for the morning or afternoon.
 Funko HQ is typically closed on Mondays, so you’ll want to check on the store hours before heading up.

 Funko HQ is a really fun place to visit, even if you aren’t looking for any specific collectibles.
-There are lots of different life-sized Funko figures, in themed rooms including Disney, Harry Potter, and Marvel.
-You can also design your own Funko Pop, for a completely unique souvenir of your trip.
+There are many different life-sized Funko figures in themed rooms, including Disney, Harry Potter, and Marvel.
+You can also design your own Funko Pop for a completely unique souvenir of your trip.

 Expect to spend about 30-60 minutes at Funko HQ.
 Beyond the shop, there aren’t any other facilities for tourists.